ABOUT SYNANTHRA

 How we fix fertilizers without fossil fuels

 A bioelectrochemical platform that replaces the two-step incumbent process with one biological step.
-No hydrogen production, no Haber-Bosch reactor.
-Air, water, and green electricity in; green fertilizers out.
+Air, water, and green electricity in, green fertilizers out.

 Nitrogen feeds the world, but the way we fix it is broken

-The Haber-Bosch process has fed billions of people since its invention over a century ago.
+The Haber-Bosch process has fed billions of people for over a century.
 But it is entirely dependent on fossil fuels, and the cracks in this system are widening.

 A climate liability

 Ammonia production is one of the largest industrial CO2 emitters, responsible for 2.1% of global greenhouse gas emissions.
-For every ton of ammonia produced today, 2.9 tons of CO2 are released.
-This process is entirely powered by natural gas.
+For every ton produced today, 2.9 tons of CO2 are released, powered almost entirely by natural gas.

 A financial burden on farmers

 When gas markets are disrupted, fertilizer prices follow.
-Prices surged roughly 50% in early 2022 after the shut off of Russian natural gas, and EU ammonia production dropped 70%.
-The 2026 Strait of Hormuz tensions have demonstrated, once again, how vulnerable the supply chain remains.
+Prices surged roughly 50% in early 2022 after a sharp reduction in available natural gas, and EU ammonia production dropped 70%.

 Policy pressure is mounting

-The EU Carbon Border Adjustment Mechanism (CBAM) is adding cost to carbon-intensive fertilizer imports.
-The EU Farm to Fork strategy targets significant reductions in nutrient losses.
-Regulation is tightening around the incumbent model from both sides: emissions costs up, environmental standards up.
+The EU Carbon Border Adjustment Mechanism adds cost to carbon-intensive imports, while the Farm to Fork strategy targets reductions in nutrient losses.
+Regulation is tightening from both sides.

 Environmental damage

 Synthetic fertilizers leach into waterways, causing algal blooms, dead zones, and contamination of drinking water.
-Biostimulants and locally produced fertilizers dramatically reduce this runoff, keeping nutrients where they belong: in the soil.
+Biostimulants and locally produced fertilizers dramatically reduce this runoff.

 Biology replaces the Haber-Bosch process

 Ammonia is the essential building block of virtually all nitrogen fertilizers.
-The conventional approach to decarbonising its production still requires two steps: green electricity to produce hydrogen via electrolysis, then hydrogen to ammonia via the same Haber-Bosch process.
-Two capital expenditure lines, extreme temperatures and pressures, and all the complexity that comes with them.
+The conventional way to decarbonise it still takes two steps: green electricity to make hydrogen via electrolysis, then hydrogen to ammonia via the same Haber-Bosch process.
+Two capital lines, extreme temperatures and pressures.

 Synanthra takes a fundamentally different approach.
 A genetically engineered microorganism fixes nitrogen bioelectrochemically in a single step, at room temperature, using only green electricity.
-Biology is integrated directly into the electrochemical process.
 One system.
 No hydrogen.
 No Haber-Bosch.
 Same output.

 A scissors effect in our favour